lbo462/course-notes/arm/arm.md

 > The IMS are services that operator tried to propose to replace some app such as social network, drives, games, etc.
 > Still, they couldn't compete against the already existing apps and almost no IMS are left on the market, besides the **urgency calls**.

-To reach these services, your packets still follow the same path as previously for your SMS, but the out gateway sends your packet elsewhere, to the corresponding service.
+To reach these services, your packets still follow the same path as previously for your message, but the out gateway sends your packet elsewhere, to the corresponding service.

 ![](images/services.jpg)